 Figure 2.
-Selected portion of the neutron powder diffraction patterns of $Mn[N(CN)2]2$.(pyz) taken at 5, 300 and 425 K, to highlight the increase in diffuse scattering with increasing temperature.
+Selected portions of the neutron powder diffraction patterns of $Mn[N(CN)2]2$.(pyz) taken with 1.54 Å neutrons at 5, 300 and 425 K, to highlight the increase in diffuse scattering with increasing temperature.

 The neutron has several properties that enable scattering experiments to measure properties of materials that other techniques can measure with much less precision or not at all.
 Neutrons with wavelengths on the order of interatomic spacings also possess energies on the same order as those characteristic of phonons and intermolecular interactions; for example, a 1.8 Å neutron has an energy of ~25 meV (~200 cm-1).
 This means that structural and temporal information can be measured simultaneously.